processone/docs.ejabberd.im/content/admin/configuration.md

 A macro is defined with this syntax:

-**`define_macro: { ’MACRO’: Value }`**:  The `MACRO` must be surrounded by single quotation marks, and all letters in uppercase; check the examples bellow.
+**`define_macro: { ’MACRO’: Value }`**:  The `MACRO` must be surrounded by single quotation marks, and all letters in uppercase; check the examples below.
 The `value` can be any valid arbitrary Erlang term.

 The first definition of a macro is preserved, and additional definitions